 As is evident from the fact that there are more managed than independent floaters among the floating group for the emerging market and "other" countries, very few countries, if any, are indifferent to the behavior of the exchange rate.
 For a strict inflation targeting country, the behavior of the exchange rate matters, but only to the extent that it affects inflation.
-For other countries the nominal exchange rate may matter because changes in the nominal rate also lead to (partially or wholly temporary) changes in the real exchange rate and thus in net exports, which are targets of policy.
+For other countries, the nominal exchange rate may matter because changes in the nominal rate also lead to (partially or wholly temporary) changes in the real exchange rate and thus in net exports, which are targets of policy.

-Interest rate and/or fiscal policy can be used to try to affect the exchange rate; for instance the Taylor Rule for a central bank that is also targeting the exchange rate can include an additional term in which the interest rate responds to deviations of the real exchange rate from its target level.
+Interest rate and/or fiscal policy can be used to try to affect the exchange rate; for instance, the Taylor rule for a central bank that is also targeting the exchange rate can include an additional term in which the interest rate responds to deviations of the real exchange rate from its target level.
 Monetary policy effects on the real exchange rate are likely to be temporary, but may be of sufficient duration to have a transitional effect on exports and imports.
 More fundamentally, changes in fiscal policy can be deployed to affect the real exchange rate over a longer period: by tightening fiscal policy and increasing national saving, the government can expect to generate a real depreciation and increase net exports.

 There is also the option of foreign exchange market intervention, which can be seen as introducing an extra policy instrument to deal with an extra target of policy.
-Some countries, such as the United States, Chile, and Israel and more recently Japan - as well as the ECB - do not intervene in the exchange markets, or intervene very rarely.
-Even these central banks have not totally foresworn intervention; rather they reserve the right to intervene if market conditions become disorderly, or in other extreme or emergency situations.
-If they intended never to intervene then they would presumably not hold foreign exchange reserves.
-In the Israeli case we have not intervened since 1997, and Chile has not intervened since 1998.
-New Zealand had not intervened since 1985, but did so in 2007.
+Some countries, such as the United States, Chile, Israel, and, more recently, Japan-as well as the European Central Bank-do not intervene in the exchange markets, or intervene very rarely.
+Even these central banks have not totally foresworn intervention; rather, they reserve the right to intervene if market conditions become disorderly, or in other extreme or emergency situations.
+If they intended never to intervene, then they would presumably not hold foreign exchange reserves.
+In the Israeli case, the central bank has not intervened since 1997, and Chile's has intervened only twice since 1999.
+New Zealand's had not intervened since 1985, but did so in 2007.